googleapis/google-cloud-python/packages/gapic-generator/docs/installing.rst

 ``protoc-gen-pyclient``, so you will want to install using a mechanism that is conducive to making CLI commands available.

-Additionally, this program currently only runs against Python 3.6, so you will need that installed.
+Additionally, this program currently only runs against Python 3.6 or Python 3.7, so you will need that installed.
 (Most Linux distributions ship with earlier versions.)
-Use `pyenv`_ to get Python 3.6 installed in a friendly way.
+Use `pyenv`_ to get Python 3.7 installed in a friendly way.

 As for this library itself, the recommended installation approach is `pipsi`_.